firasm/Firas-PhD-thesis/Final revisions/tracking_revisions.md

 - [ ] {JD} Sometimes figure calls are not in the same format—ie capitalized or not.

--As you are changing oxygen as a way of assessing tumors using the deoxyhemoglobin as a contrast agent, you might also note one of the first papers to do this.
+- [ ] {JD} As you are changing oxygen as a way of assessing tumors using the deoxyhemoglobin as a contrast agent, you might also note one of the first papers to do this.
 It also has useful information on problems of applying multiecho gradient echo in this experiment.
 Changes in oxygenation of intracranial tumors with carbogen: A BOLD MRI and EPR oximetry study Jeff F. Dunn et al. 2002 https://doi.org/10.1002/jmri.10192

 ## Stefan's comments